troyhacks/MoonLight/docs/gettingstarted/installation.md

 !!! tip "Hostname"

     The hostname will be used to access your device.
-E.g. if the hostname is ML-home you can access it using [http://ml-home.local](http://ml-home.local)
+E.g. if the hostname is ml-home you can access it using [http://ml-home.local](http://ml-home.local)

 !!! tip "Track analytics"